-TA 58000 Graduate Workshop in Musical Theatre (3) This course is an advanced studio art class focusing on various aspects of musical theatre.
-Repeatable for credit Prerequisite: 8 credit hours or the equivalent of formal training in vocal music, a minimum of 6 credit hours or the equivalent in jazz dance, and a minimum of 3 credit hours or the equivalent in tap dance.
+TA 58000 - Graduate Workshop in Musical Theatre (3)

+This studio course is an advanced study of musical theatre.
+May be repeated for credit.
+Prerequisite: eight credit hours or the equivalent of formal training in vocal music, six credit hours or the equivalent in jazz dance, and three credit hours or the equivalent in tap dance.